-What are the most common incoterms, when dealing with medical imaging equipment?
+What are the most common incoterms in the medical device industry?
 Why do you need an incoterm?
 What incoterms are commonly not used, when dealing with expensive medical devices?
-If you have these questions, we hope this article will suit you well.

 What is the Purpose of Incoterms?

-To manage this challenge, a set of rules (called Incoterms) have been made from The International Chamber of Commerce.
-The incoterms serve to minimize the risk for both buyer and seller, during transport of the goods.
-The latest version is called Incoterms 2015, these are defining:
+To manage this challenge, a set of rules (called Incoterms) have been made by The International Chamber of Commerce.
+The incoterms serve to minimize the risk for both buyer and seller, during the transport of goods.
+The latest version is called Incoterms 2015, these define:

-- Where are the goods transported to?
+Where are the goods transported to?

-- Who is expected to file export papers?
+Who is expected to file export papers?

 DAP (Delivered At Place)